rwright403/king_hybrid/README.md

 ## RUNNING THE PROGRAM:

-In the directory this file is in:  #python3 -m src <filename without the .py>
+In the directory this file is in:  #python3 -m src <filename of a validation case without the .py>

 The inputs folder contains the input files where the user can update the inputs the program uses.